 Request an executive summary of the company’s business plan and, most importantly, an organization chart.
 It is crucial to get a copy of an executive summary of the company’s business plan.
 The business plan lays out everything that the company does, its goals, and objectives planned for the future.

-The organizational chart lets one know how the company was set up.
+The organizational chart lets an in house legal counsel know how the company was set up.
 Additionally, it explains the hierarchy of who reports to whom, the flow of information, and where the legal department fits in.
 An in-depth understanding of the company’s business facilitates efficient workflow.

 Understand the annual reports

 As an in-house counsel, having excellent clarity about the company’s prime industries and markets, it is vital to dig a little deeper into how the company positions itself to the public.
-To understand how the company presents itself in disclosures to shareholders and the investment community, read and learn its annual reports.
+To understand how the company presents itself in disclosures to shareholders and the investment community, read and learn its annual reports to become a successful in house lawyer.

 Review Due diligence